learn-co-curriculum/structured-intro-the-learn-philosophy/README.md

 automates some steps for us and also comes with some built in command line tools such as `learn`, used for running tests in later lessons.
-If "command line" and "editor" are still new concepts to you, don't worry, you'll be getting to know them in upcoming work.
+If "command line" and "editor" are still new concepts to you, don't worry, you'll be getting to know them soon.

 Later, when you dive deeper and create your own projects, you'll likely decide to set up your own work environment.
 If you're already comfortable in